 O2 launched its 5G offering in October 2019, and kicked off in a range of locations including Aberdeen, Belfast, Brighton, Cardiff, Edinburgh, Liverpool, London, Slough and Leeds.
 It has since announced expansion of 5G into 60 UK towns and cities.

-Sky has become the first virtual network to announce it is launching 5G services in November 2019, one month after its network partner, O2.
+Sky became the first virtual network to announce 5G services in November 2019, one month after its network partner, O2.
 Sky will offer all its current perks on its 5G tariffs, such as the unlimited streaming of movies and TV through Sky's app without using up data, and the rolling over of unused data.

 Tesco Mobile, also carrying O2's 5G signal launched on the 3rd of March in 24 locations, committing to double the number of locations by August.
 Tesco Mobile launched with deals starting at just £15 for 5GB, making it one of the cheapest 5G providers in the UK currently.

-Initially, 5G was only reserved for the most expensive, premium handsets in the range, but we're starting to see this filter down to cheaper devices.
-Ultimately we'd expect it to become standard across the board.
+Initially, 5G was only reserved for the most expensive, premium handsets in the range, but it has now started to appear on far cheaper devices.

 If you're shopping around for a 5G phone, bear in mind you'll need a 5G-enabled data connection as part of your bundle, which can be more expensive, especially if you end up using more data.